Our Principles

 Some opportunities for doing good can be vastly more promising than others, and we strive to use our limited time and resources to achieve as much impact as we can.
 This goal is fundamental to how we operate and has three direct implications that are worth highlighting.

-Helping others do “as much good as possible”
+Helping others do more good

 Relying on evidence, analysis and expertise